trueos/trueos-docs/trueos-handbook/helpsupport.rst

 localization of the menu screens used by the installer and the |trueos|
 utilities.
 Weblate makes it easy to find out if your native language has been fully localized for |trueos|.
-It also makes it easy to verify and submit translated text as it provides a web editor and commenting system.
+It also makes it easy to verify and submit translated text, as it provides a web editor and commenting system.
 This means translators can spend more time making and reviewing translations rather than learning how to use a translation tool.

 To assist with a localization, open the
 `TrueOS® translation website <http://weblate.trueos.org/>`_ in a web browser.
 An example is seen in :numref:`Figure %s <translate1>`.

 .. _translate1: